 Early morning you will be transferred to the rail-station for your Agra train.
 On your arrival in Agra, you will be transferred to your hotel.
 Agra the former capital of Hindustan is a city on the banks of the river Yamuna.
 Agra is a major tourist destination of India and a part of the Golden Triangle tourist circuit along with Delhi and Jaipur.
 Agra also known as Akbarabad went through its peak during the time of Mughals and was the capital of under the Mughal rulers Akbar, Jahangir and Shahjehan.
 In the afternoon visit of Agra, you will be taken to Taj Mahal, one of the wonders of the world.
 This beautiful building is elegantly built with white marble by the Mughal Emperor Shah Jahan between the years 1631 to 1648 and it was built in the memory of his favorite beloved Queen Mumtaz Mahal.
 Standing majestically on banks of Yamuna River, this breathtaking, immensely beautiful monument is synonymous to romance and love.

-You have a free day in the Mughal city Agra to explore the various monuments and bazaars.
+You have a free day in the Mughal city-Agra to explore the various monuments and bazaars.
 You will check-out from your hotel at 1200 hrs.
 You could optionally visit Sikandra or Dayal Bagh Mandir.
 Sikandra houses the tomb of the Mughal emperor Akbar.
 According to Tartary traditions, Akbar himself planned and started the construction.
 The tomb was finished by Akbar's son Jahangir in 1613.
 The construction was done in red sandstone with features in white marble.
 About a km away is the tomb of Mariam-uz-Zamani, the wife of Akbar.
 Dayal Bagh meaning "Garden Mercy" refers to "Garden of the Merciful God." is a beautiful temple being made in white marble.
 The construction started in 1904 and to this date it continues.
 The carvings in white and colored marble and other semi precious stones are life-like and cannot be seen anywhere else in India.
-Later in the evening you will be transferred to the rail-station for your Varanasi overnight train.
-Overnight is in on board the train.
+Later in the evening you will be transferred to the rail-station for your Delhi train.
+On arrival in Delhi you will be transferred to your hotel.
+Overnight is in Delhi.

 On your arrival in Varanasi you will be transferred to your hotel.
 Rest of the day is at leisure.
 A stroll in the busy bazaars of Varanasi also called Benaras or Banaras or Kashi will be quite interesting.
 Varanasi is said to be the oldest living city in the world, dating back to 5000 years.
 It has been the cultural and spiritual capital of North India for years.
 The belief of Hindus is that death in Varanasi leads to salvation.
 Varanasi is also known as the holy city of India or the city of temples, or the city of learning and also as the oldest living city on earth.
 Overnight in Varanasi.